openzipkin-contrib/zipkin-storage-kafka/autoconfigure/README.md

 | `KAFKA_STORE_DEPENDENCIES_TOPIC_PARTITIONS` | Services topic number of partitions. | `1` |
 | `KAFKA_STORE_DEPENDENCIES_TOPIC_REPLICATION_FACTOR` | Services topic replication factor. | `1` |

-> Use partitions and replication factor when Topics are created by Zipkin.
-If topics are created manually those options are not used.